-ACADEMIC AREA Finance AREAS OF EXPERTISE Capital Structure Management, Commercial Banking and Investment Banking, Corporate Finance, Mergers and Acquisitions, Financial Crises and Bank Panics, Corporate Valuation, Enterprise Leadership, Management Education BiographyPublicationsCase Studies Education: B.A., Yale University; MBA, D.B.A., Harvard UniversityBob Bruner is University Professor at the University of Virginia, Distinguished Professor of Business Administration and Dean Emeritus of the Darden School of Business.
-He has also held visiting appointments at Columbia University in the United States, INSEAD in France and IESE in Spain.
-He has a forthcoming visiting appointment at Harvard.
-He is the author, co-author or editor of more than 20 books on finance, management and teaching.
-A faculty member since 1982 and winner of leading teaching awards at the University of Virginia and within the Commonwealth of Virginia, he teaches and conducts research in finance and management.He has taught students in the Darden MBA, MBA for Executives (EMBA), Global MBA for Executives (GEMBA) and doctoral programs, and as a visiting professor at business schools internationally.
-He has instructed practitioners in executive education courses around the world.
-Bruner's current research interests span subjects such as corporate finance, financial crises and panics, business history, the future of higher education and the leadership attributes of U.S. presidents.As a financial economist, Bruner is best known for his research on mergers and acquisitions, corporate finance and financial panics.
-His books Deals from Hell and Applied Mergers and Acquisitions have helped numerous practitioners and students toward successful transactions.
-His book published in 2008, The Panic of 1907: Lessons Learned From the Market's Perfect Storm, with Sean D. Carr, attracted wide attention for its discussion of the underpinnings of financial crises.
+ACADEMIC AREA Finance AREAS OF EXPERTISE Capital Structure Management, Commercial Banking and Investment Banking, Corporate Finance, Mergers and Acquisitions, Financial Crises and Bank Panics, Corporate Valuation, Enterprise Leadership, Management Education BiographyPublicationsCase Studies Education: B.A., Yale University; MBA, D.B.A., Harvard University Bob Bruner is University Professor at the University of Virginia, Distinguished Professor of Business Administration, and Dean Emeritus of the Darden Graduate Business School.
+He has also held visiting appointments at Harvard and Columbia Universities in the United States, and at INSEAD in France, and IESE in Spain.
+He is the author, co-author, or editor of more than 20 books on finance, management, and teaching-and has won several teaching awards.
+Currently, he teaches and writes in finance and management.
+As a financial economist, Bruner is best known for his research on mergers and acquisitions, corporate finance and financial panics.
+His books, Case Studies in Finance(with Kenneth Eades and Michael Schill, now in its eighth edition), Deals from Hell and Applied Mergers and Acquisitions, have helped numerous practitioners and students toward successful transactions.
+His book published in 2007, The Panic of 1907: Lessons Learned from the Market's Perfect Storm, with Sean D. Carr, attracted wide attention for its discussion of the underpinnings of financial crises.
+He has served on the boards of various for-profit and non-profit organizations.
 In 2011, Bruner led a global task force of deans for the Association to Advance Collegiate Schools of Business that produced a comprehensive review of global management education.
 The resulting book-length report, The Globalization of Management Education, urged educational leaders to rise to the challenges of globalization.
-He is the author and co-author of over 300 teaching case studies and of Case Studies in Finance, now in its seventh edition.
+He is the author and co-author of over 300 teaching case studies.
 He comments on life, business and current events in his blog.
 He also tweets regularly on his Twitter account.
 As dean of the Darden School from 2005 to 2015, Bruner chartered or led a series of initiatives that prompted the revision of Darden's residential MBA program, launched Darden's EMBA and GEMBA programs, raised the profile of admitted students, led the top talent hiring of new faculty and staff, improved the diversity of the Darden community, raised over $165 million in new funds, and saw Darden's rankings rise to the Top 10 of U.S. schools.
 From 2007 to 2009, Bruner served as member of the board of directors of the Graduate Management Admission Council, which administers the GMAT entrance exam for business schools.
 And from 2009 to 2011, he chaired the board of the Consortium for Graduate Study in Management, an alliance of 15 leading American business schools and over 100 top corporations in the United States that aims to enhance diversity in business education and leadership.
 He has served on the boards of various nonprofit organizations, including the Darden School Foundation and two for-profit corporations.
-In 2012, Poets & Quants and CNNMoney/ Fortune named him " Dean of the Year."A native of Chicago, Bruner received a B.A. from Yale University in 1971 and MBA and DBA degrees from Harvard University in 1974 and 1982, respectively.
-Bruner served as a loan officer and investment analyst for First Chicago Corporation from 1974 to 1977.
-Bruner and his wife, Bobbie, have two sons.For more information and copies of his papers and essays, visit his website.
+In 2012, Poets & Quants and CNNMoney/ Fortune named him " Dean of the Year."
+For more information and copies of his papers and essays, visit his website.
+A native of Chicago, Bruner received a B.A. from Yale University in 1971 and the M.B.A. and D.B.A. degrees from Harvard University in 1974 and 1982, respectively.
 Selected PublicationsBruner, Robert F., Sean D. Carr and Asif Mehedi.
 "Financial Innovation and the Consequences of Complexity: Insights From Major US Banking Crises," forthcoming in 2015 in Complexity and Crisis in the Financial System: Critical Perspectives on American and British Banking, edited by Matthew Hollow, Folarin Akinbami & Ranald Michie.Bruner, Robert F., Robert Conroy, and Scott Snell.
 "The Development of General Managers Capabilities in a Global Economy," in Leadership Development for a Global World, Jordi Canals, Editor.
 2012.Bruner, Robert F., Mark Kritzman, Wei Li, Sebastien Page and Simon Myrgren.
 "Market Integration in Developed and Emerging Markets: Evidence From the CAPM," Emerging Markets Review, Vol. 9, No. 2, June 2008, 89-105.Selected BooksBruner, Robert F., Kenneth Eades and Michael Schill.
 Case Studies in Finance: Managing for Corporate Value Creation, 7th edition.
 McGraw-Hill Irwin, New York, (2013).Bruner, Robert F., The Panic of 1907: Lessons Learned From the Market's Perfect Storm.
 John Wiley & Sons, (2008).Bruner, Robert F., Kenneth M. Eades, and Michael J. Schill.
 Case Studies in Finance, 7th Edition: Managing for Corporate Value Creation.
 McGraw-Hill/Irwin, (2013).
 Advancing knowledge through research that shapes business, Darden professors are recognized thought leaders in their fields.
 They are not only master case method teachers, they also author many of the cases used in Darden classrooms and around the world.Robert F. Bruner's cases are available in the Darden Business Publishing website.